Gabriella Giammanco: Biography

 Vice President of the Italy-USA Foundation since 2008.

-In 2008 and 2013 she was elected at Chamber of Deputies with The People of Freedom.
+In 2008 and 2013 she was elected to Chamber of Deputies with The People of Freedom.

 In 2017 she was appointed press attaché of Forza Italia in Sicily.

-In 2018 she was elected at Italian Senate, where she is a member of the Committee of European Union.
+In 2018 she was elected to Italian Senate, where she is a member of the Committee of European Union.

 In 2019 she was a candidate at Elections to the European Parliament for the Forza Italia party.